Cosmological Cutting Rules from Flat-Space Unitarity via Dressing: Conclusion

 \section{Conclusion}

-In this paper ,we have presented a direct route to cosmological cutting rules: start from the flat-space optical theorem/Cutkosky rules, analytically continue to EAdS/dS kinematics, and apply the cosmological dressing map.
+In this paper, we have presented a direct route to cosmological cutting rules: start from the flat-space optical theorem/Cutkosky rules, analytically continue to EAdS/dS kinematics, and apply the cosmological dressing map.
 In this representation, the flat-space on-shell delta functions uplift into the discontinuity operations acting on the exchanged energy variable in EAdS/dS, yielding a practical diagram-by-diagram dictionary for cosmological cutting rules.

 This viewpoint also explains why correlator-level discontinuity relations can involve auxiliary combinations rather than correlators alone: these are simply what the dressed “cut = discontinuity” statement produces once the correct in-in/EAdS analytic structure is imposed.
-We expect this framework to help organize loop computations.
+We expect this framework to help organize loop computations. {Moreover, this may also lead to a non-perturbative framework for investigating dS unitarity}.

 More broadly, this dictionary suggests a natural pathway for uplifting flat-space amplitude results to de Sitter space, including BCFW recursion/constructibility ideas, generalized unitarity for wavefunction coefficients and correlators, dispersion relations and sum rules motivated by analyticity and causality, positivity-type constraints in suitable regimes, and the systematic use of soft limits and cosmological consistency relations as bootstrap inputs \cite{Baumann:2022jpr}.
 It would also be interesting to explore how familiar double-copy \cite{Adamo:2022dcm,Armstrong:2020woi,Ansari:2025fvi}–like patterns for example in four point functions—are reflected after dressing.